May 16, 2026 · 10 min read

 • AI cutout (recommended for 95% of cases): 5 seconds, works on hair, fur, glass, and white-on-white subjects.
 Free in-browser tools now match paid desktop apps for quality.

 • Photoshop "Select Subject" + refine edge: still the gold standard for hero shots that will be printed billboard-sized.
+See Adobe's official Select Subject guide.
 Slow and requires the app.

 • Magic wand / color-range: avoid in 2026.
 Works only on perfect studio shots and always leaves a halo on detailed edges.